Ericsson begins sale of assets with power modules deal

-STOCKHOLM Swedish mobile telecom gear maker Ericsson said on Wednesday it was selling its power modules business, the first exit of assets under a new strategy to focus on its core business.
+STOCKHOLM (Reuters) - Swedish mobile telecom gear maker Ericsson said on Wednesday it was selling its power modules business, the first exit of assets under a new strategy to focus on its core business.

 The company announced the strategy in March, saying it would concentrate on its main product areas of networks, digital services and Internet of Things.